Right Yaaa Wrong

-Right Yaaa Wrong is a 2010 Indian Hindi-language crime thriller film directed by Neeraj Pathak, starring Sunny Deol, Irrfan Khan, Konkona Sen Sharma, Isha Koppikar and Arav Chowdhary.
+Right Yaaa Wrong is a 2010 Indian Hindi-language crime thriller film directed by Neeraj Pathak.
+The film stars Sunny Deol, Irrfan Khan, Konkona Sen Sharma, Isha Koppikar, and Arav Chowdhary.
+It is based on the 1995 American film Above Suspicion.

-This film was released on 12 March 2010.
-The film is based on the 1995 American film Above Suspicion.
+The film was released on 12 March 2010.
 ASTPL, an Indian software developer, also released a mobile video game based on the film.

 Plot

 Right Yaaa Wrong follows the story of Ajay Shridhar, who is accused of two murders.
 The tale tests the complex relationship between two police officers and the moral dilemmas they face.
 ACP Ajay Shridhar and Inspector Vinay Patnaik are both cops and closest friends.
 Ajay is more compassionate, and sometimes takes risk and bends the rules for justice.
 On the other hand, Vinay is a strict and by-the-book officer.
 Ajay is married to Anshita and they have a school-going son, Yash.

-The plot takes a dramatic turn when Ajay is paralyzed in the line of duty, leaving him confined to a wheelchair.
+The plot takes a dramatic turn when Ajay is paralyzed in the line of duty, after which he uses a wheelchair.
 He also discovers that Anshita is not taking a good care of their son.
 He becomes dejected and feels helpless.
 However, things get even more complicated when he discovers Anshita is having an illicit affair with Ajay's step-brother, Sanjay Shridhar.

 Feeling betrayed and emotionally destroyed, Ajay hatches a meticulous and chilling plan for revenge on his wife.
 He takes out a large life insurance policy and, pretending to be suicidal and desperate, tells Anshita and Sanjay that he does not want to spend his life in a wheelchair and asks them to murder him.
 He tells Anshita to collect the insurance money after his death and live a better life afterwards.
 The pair agree to kill Ajay and make it look like a botched home robbery.
 On the night it is set to happen, they sneak out of a movie theatre after causing a commotion in order to create their alibi, go to the house, and start staging the scene.
 They take out two pistols with silencers.
 First Sanjay shoots two bullets into Ajay, apparently killing him.
 Unknown to Anshita and Sanjay, Ajay had loaded fake bullets in their guns.
 He prepends to be dead, prompting Anshita and Sanjay to celebrate his death.
 Then, Ajay reveals that he is alive and shoots Sanjay dead.
 He reveals his deception to Anshita and gets up from his wheelchair, surprising her and revealing that his paralysis was a ruse.
 He informs Anshita that he knew about her affair.
 Anshita pulls the trigger to kill Ajay but nothing happens as the bullets are fake.
 Then, Ajay shoots and kills her.